 Fare Deals With The Chase Sapphire Reserve

-This is a little less common when booking business class flights as awards usually require fewer points, but you might be surprised — I booked Cathay first class with Chase points.
+This is a little less common when booking business class flights as awards usually require fewer points, but you might be surprised.
 Also, if you’re an expat booking a round-trip from Europe to the U.S, business class fares via the portal are often quite good.

-While the Chase Sapphire Reserve is our go-to for booking fare deals because of the 1.5 cents per point in the portal, you can also get 1.25 cents per point with the Chase Sapphire Preferred or Ink Business Preferred Card.
-While it’s not quite as good, you can still beat economy award rates with a solid fare deal.
+While the Chase Sapphire Reserve is a go-to for booking fare deals because of the 1.5 cents per point in the portal, you can also get a solid 1.25 cents per point with the Chase Sapphire Preferred or Ink Business Preferred Card.
+While it’s not quite as good, you can still beat some of the points rates airlines charge.

 Fly To Hawaii From The West Coast Via British Airways Avios

-Last but not least, a great way to book economy awards to Hawaii from the west coast.
-We don’t see this one talked about as much as we used to but it’s still a great way to book a trip to Hawaii.
+Last but not least, a great way to book flights to Hawaii using points from the west coast.
+This one talked about as much, but it’s still a great way to book a trip to Hawaii.

-With 12,500 British Airways Avios, you can book a non-stop one-way award to Hawaii on American Airlines or Alaska Airlines with no surcharges — just the standard taxes/fees.
+With 12,500 British Airways Avios, you can book a non-stop one-way award ticket using points to Hawaii on American Airlines or Alaska Airlines with no surcharges — just the standard taxes/fees.
 That’s only 25,000 Avios for a round-trip to Hawaii.